van-essa/ladybike/README.md

 The class name does not appear on the Manage Bookings page even though it is called on the manage_booking.html file the same way it is on the edit_booking.html and delete_booking.html files.
 A scan on the Bookings views.py and the manage_booking.html files occurred with no luck in debugging this issue.

 ![](README_docs/Bugs/Classname/classbug.png)

+**_No response when booking status is No_**

+When testing adding the booking status to no, the user could still edit or delete the booking.
+This feature would make the booking system much more efficient, but no troubleshooting was helpful enough to manage and fix the bug.
+Scanning the views.py as well as the manage_booking.html file, everything looked clear.

 ---